Payment Plans for Unpaid Utility Bills

-As a courtesy to customers with unpaid utility bills, the City of Raleigh Utility Billing Division may grant up to two (2) payment plans per account per year.
+As a courtesy to customers with unpaid utility bills, the City of Raleigh Utility Billing Division may grant up to two (2) payment plans per account per 12-month period.

 - Customer may be required to make a partial payment on the account prior to establishing a payment plan.

 - All past due charges, including those associated with a payment plan, will be subject to late payment charges.